Max-le/CV-online/_posts/2020-02-29-WikiTranslate.md

 ## My project

-In my quest to get more reliable decisions, I started by searching the right source.
+In my quest to get more reliable translations, I started by searching the right source.

 The criterias for the ideal source of information for my project are:
 - Man-made translations (A human actually wrote the definition/translation)